 Supreme Court observed that though for implementation of the above directions financial resources would be required but at the same time it cannot be ignored that it is the constitutional obligation of State to provide adequate medical services to the people.
 The Court also observed: "In the context of the constitutional obligation to provide free legal aid to a poor accused this Court has held that the State cannot avoid its constitutional obligation in that regard on account of financial constraints.
 (Khatri II v.
 State Of Bihar).
-These observations will apply with equal, if not greater, force in the matter of discharge of constitutional obligation of funds for medical services the said constitutional obligation of the State has to be kept in view."
+These observations will apply with equal, if not greater, force in the matter of discharge of constitutional obligation of the State to provide medical aid to preserve human life.
+In the matter of allocation of funds for medical services the said constitutional obligation of the State has to be kept in view."
 The Court held that it was necessary that a time-bound plan for providing these services should be chalked out keeping in view the recommendations of the Committee as well as the requirements for ensuring availability of proper medical services in this regard as indicated by us and steps should be taken to implement the same.